velonica0/llama.cpp/docs/backend/Metalium.md

 * FP32 is emulated by internally using BFP16
    * Native FP32 will be enabled for Wormhole soon

-### Building and using the
+### Building and using the backend

-There is no "supported" TTNN version ns Metalium and TTNN is still a moving target.
+There is no "supported" TTNN versions Metalium and TTNN is still a moving target.
 Instead, need and support for newer versions of TTNN is constantly updated in order to utilize new features and take in bug fixes.
 However, generally build the latest Metalium and TTNN from the [official repostory](https://github.com/tenstorrent/tt-metal) by following the steps

 1. Setup you environment/driver following the [official guide](https://github.com/tenstorrent/tt-metal/blob/main/INSTALLING.md)
 2. Build Metalium (and TTNN) with GCC (DO NOT use clang, they link against libc++ if clang is detected)